leohuleo/Capstone-Project/README.md

 # Capstone-Project
 Capstone Project for Leo Hu

-The goal of the project is to create a platform where users can see the details of organizations in school The project will be done using Spring Java as the framework in combination with Thymeleaf to implement a MVC structure
+The goal of the project is to showcase my learning in programming & several frameworks by creating a platform where club presidents can archive their clubs

+Frameworks Used:
+Spring Boot (Java) + Thymeleaf (HTML) + BootStrap 4 (CSS)

 How To Use:
 Open with IntelliJ: